mingislight/mingislight.github.io/_posts/2026-01-13-staying-fit-while-working-in-it.md

 description: "A quiet, practical set of rules to stay steady, healthy, and useful while working in IT."
 ---

-## 8 Rules for Staying Fit While Working in IT

 <div style="text-align: center; margin: 2.5rem auto; max-width: 900px;">
   <img
     src="/assets/img/staying-fit.png"